numpy/numpy/doc/source/dev/development_workflow.rst

 - by a weekly cron job or
 - if the github action or travis build has been manually triggered, which requires appropriate permissions

-The wheels wil be uploaded to https://anaconda.org/multibuild-wheels-staging/ if the build was triggered by a tag to the repo that begins with ``v``
+The wheels will be uploaded to https://anaconda.org/multibuild-wheels-staging/ if the build was triggered by a tag to the repo that begins with ``v``

 .. _Action: https://github.com/numpy/numpy/actions